percegd/paggo_case/README.md

 # 🤖 AI Document Chat - Paggo Case

-> A Fullstack application that allows users to upload PDF documents and interact with them using Generative AI (RAG).
+> A Fullstack application that allows users to upload documents and interact with them using Generative AI (RAG).

 ## 🚀 Live Demo
 Check out the application running in production: